-Your name: Your email address: Your phone number:
+Your name: Your email address: Your phone number: Your address:

-Your address:

-Tour address.

-What is the address of the proposed residential mo oring?
+What is the address of the proposed residential mooring?

-■ We mus t have a map to show us the area you refer to.
+• We must have a map to show us the area you refer to.

-of the residential mooring (draw a line arou

-well as give the context to enable off icers at the Broads Authority to find the site easily).
+Your map should show the boundary of the residential mooring (draw a line around it in a highlighter perhaps) as well as give the context to enable officers at the Broads Authority to find the site easily).

 Have you included a map?

-• Have yo u included photographs of the proposed res sidential mooring?
+Have you included photographs of the proposed residential mooring?
 Yes No

-Please explain how your pro posed site addresses the following criteria:
+Please explain how your proposed site addresses the following criteria:

-1: How many residential moorings · · ·
+1: How many residential moorings or

-what length of residential moorings
+what length of residential moorings is

 proposed?

 2: What services and facilities are

 nearby for people living on boats to use

 (for example pharmacy, GP, school or

 shop)?
-Where are these facilities ar nd
+Where are these facilities and

 how far are they?

 3: Are there moorings already?
-If so 0.
+If so,

 what is the current use of the moorings

 (e.g. public, private, marina etc.)?

+(8. ,

-4: Would residential moorings her е
+4: Would residential moorings here

-reduce the width of the navigation ı
+reduce the width of the navigation

-channel and impact on the ability o of
+channel and impact on the ability of

 boats to pass?